lha047/bike-traveler/README.md

 ```

 Run the development server:
-- Add you CLIENT_IDENTIFIER to the .env file according to [Oslo Bysykkel open api](https://oslobysykkel.no/apne-data/sanntid)
+- Add you NEXT_PUBLIC_CLIENT_IDENTIFIER to the .env file according to [Oslo Bysykkel open api](https://oslobysykkel.no/apne-data/sanntid)
+- Add you Google API Key to the NEXT_PUBLIC_GOOGLE_MAPS_KEY in the .env file.
+See [Using API Keys](https://developers.google.com/maps/documentation/javascript/get-api-key)

 ```bash
 npm run dev